oleg1995petrov/devops-andersen-training/HW 5/README.md

     * `-t` or `--access-token` - your Github access token.
     * `-p` or `--pages-number` - the number of data pages to parse (one page contents up to 100 opened pull requests).
-      Default value is 1 (up to 100 PRs)
+      Default value is 1 - up to 100 PRs.

 ## Requirements